 It is best not to rely on just one platform though.
 It costs nothing to list on eBay and other sites, and you don’t pay anything until you sell.

 Many using eBay have put up with their twists and turns over the years, but still, list there, and are satisfied with their return.
 Well, some still complain.

 I think the louder they complain the more they like it, otherwise, they would stop listing there… you would think.

 No setup or maintenance fees and sellers pay a fee of 8 – 20% on sold items.

 Setting up Your Own Dropship Store.

-The profits to be earnt are substantial, and you are not dependent on the whims of some one at Amazon, or E-Bay wanting to change tact, right at that point where everything you have set up is working for you.
+The profits to be earnt are substantial, and you are not dependent on the whims of your landlord, someone at Amazon, or eBay wanting to change tact, right at that point where everything you have set up is working for you.

 - Building your own store

 - Selling at prices set by you.